-Over the last few months I have been searching for a flat up to £245,000 and identified one near me in Finsbury Park I like with a park and railway links in the vicinity, however it's only got 49 years unexpired on the lease.
-I can't really find anything else in Finsbury Park suitable, so just wondered if I would be making a mistake purchasing a lease with such few years left?
+I am looking for a ground for flat up to £245,000 and found one near me in Finsbury Park I like with a park and station in the vicinity, however it's only got 61 remaining years left on the lease.
+I can't really find anything else in Finsbury Park suitable, so just wondered if I would be making a mistake acquiring a short lease?

-If you need a home loan that many years may be an issue.
-Reduce the price by the amount the lease extension will cost if not already taken into account.
-If the existing owner has owned the property for at least twenty four months you may request that they commence the lease extension formalities and then assign it to you.
-You can add 90 years to the existing lease and have £0 ground rent by law.
-You should consult your conveyancing lawyer regarding this matter.
+If you require a home loan the remaining unexpired lease term may be problematic.
+Reduce the price by the anticipated lease extension will cost if it has not already been discounted.
+If the existing owner has owned the property for at least 2 years you may request that they commence the lease extension formalities and pass it to you.
+You can add 90 years to the existing lease term and have £0 ground rent by law.
+You should speak to your conveyancing solicitor regarding this matter.

 My step-father has urged me to instruct his conveyancing solicitors in Finsbury Park.
 Do I take his recommendation?